 In those clips you can hear me sometimes dropping the „f-word”.
 I guarantee that at your corporate event it will not happen :)

-Secondly, I would like to add some recordings in Polish.
+Secondly, I would like to one recording in Polish.
 What’s the logic behind that?
-Some of them have several thousand views on Youtube, while others come from various TV shows.
-I post them to demonstrate that I’m a professional, experienced and … comedian
+It was recorded on Comedy Central.
+I post it to demonstrate that I’m a professional, experienced and … comedian.

 I have been doing comedy for fifteen years including sketch comedy, improv and stand-up.